JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Limitations and Future Work

-In this paper, we introduced JoIN a new method to solve inverse imaging problems using a bank of GANs.
-We show it is possible to retain GANs distribution priors while jointly inverting several of them in the case of Intrinsic Image Decomposition.
+In this paper, we introduced JoIN -- a new method to solve inverse problem of image decomposition using a bank of GANs as priors.
+We show that it is possible to retain GANs distribution priors while jointly inverting several GANs at once.
 Nonetheless, our method inherits some drawbacks of GAN inversion methods.
-First, it is slower than feed-forward methods with runtimes of a few seconds.
+First, it is slower than feed-forward methods with runtimes of a few seconds (detailed discussion is in appendix Sec.~\ref{sec:compute}).
 Second, currently, training GANs on unaligned distributions remains a complex task and our method can be limited by the GAN training quality, hence it is more adapted to distributions that GANs can model well such as face images.
-In the future, as new generative models emerge, we believe our method will be applicable to broader datasets and could be tested on a wider variety of problems, possibly extending the ideas beyond images. {
+Our framework of using bank of GANs as a prior is not limited to only the problem of IID, and can be extended to similar inverse problems in other domains of engineering such as audio source separation as a part of future work. \Rtwo{An interesting avenue for future work is exploring the replacement of GAN priors with diffusion models, which have shown impressive results in various image generation and inverse problems, to investigate their potential for improving the accuracy and robustness of intrinsic decomposition.
+Particularly for larger and more diverse datasets, ability of diffusion models to capture complex data distributions may prove advantageous.} As new techniques emerge, we believe our method will be applicable to broader datasets and could be tested on a wider variety of problems.